Television Performances: 1970s

 Leonard was a guest presenter at the annual awards ceremony.

-Leonard played the role of a traffic warden in
+Leonard played the role of a traffic warden and 'awards host'.

 An annoying know-it-all (Rossiter) insists the man he has just seen on television is the actor Burt Reynolds.
 He even goes so far as to ring the actor himself, just to prove a point.